 The Vortex Micro 3X is a more compact version of the Vortex VMX 3T.
 Better eye relief, 28% more field of view than the VMX 3T, and a better quick-release mount which allows for right or left-handed use.

 Micro 3X will work with any red dot optics, however, it will not work with prism scopes.

-- The Micro 3x Magnifier adds next level 3x magnification to your rifle's red dot or holographic sight in an ultra compact, lightweight, and optically crisp package.
-The V3XM weighs in at only 6.
-9 oz...
+- The Micro 3x Magnifier adds next level 3x magnification to your red dot or holographic sight in an ultra compact, lightweight, and optically crisp package.
+The V3XM weighs in at only 6.9 oz and only...

 - Anti-reflective coatings on all air-to-glass surfaces provide increased light transmission for greater clarity and low-light performance.
 The V3XM offers a wider field of view, better eye relief, a...

 - Integrated quick-release mount allows fast attach/detach from your rail and a patented camlock desing quickly engages/disengages magnifier with direct pressure.
 Adjustable flip mount allows for right...

 - The magnifier is shockproof and has been nitrogen purged for reliable water and fogproof performance in the field.

 For Aimpoint fans who don't want to invest $1200 for a Mil-Spec 3X magnifier, The Aimpoint 3X-C is the commercial-grade magnifier that costs only 1/3 of the military-grade version.

 The 3X-C is encased in a shock-absorbing protective rubber cover that also creates an ideal ergonomic grip.
 Internal optical adjustments make aligning the magnifier and sight quick and easy.